Alexey1Gavrilov/drive-constructor-site/help/applications/pump/pump-head.md

 ---

 ## Head
 *Head* is heigh to which the pump lifts the liquid.
+In *Drive Constructor* this parameter is entered in *m*.